MetaMask/metamask-mobile/README.md

 ```

 ## Testing
 A mock endpoint can be found at `AppConfig/test/MockAppConfig.json`.
 This endpoint can be used to populate test values for QA without changing the stable values.
 To test minimum values logic, open a PR with values higher than the current stable release values.
-Once merged, you can query the the test endpoint at [https://metamask.github.io/metamask-mobile/AppConfig/test/MockAppConfig.json](https://metamask.github.io/metamask-mobile/AppConfig/test/MockAppConfig.json) and verify that the mobile app performs accordingly.
+Once merged, you can query the test endpoint at [https://metamask.github.io/metamask-mobile/AppConfig/test/MockAppConfig.json](https://metamask.github.io/metamask-mobile/AppConfig/test/MockAppConfig.json) and verify that the mobile app performs accordingly.

 ```json
 {